 Kansas City, Missouri

-In 2017, DFA will open a new plant in Garden City, Kansas.
-The plant, co-owned by DFA and 12 cooperative members that are directly invested in the facility, will be able to process an impressive 4 million pounds of milk a day, producing 180 million pounds of whole, skim and nonfat milk powder a year.
+In 2017, DFA opened a new plant in Garden City, Kansas.
+The plant is co-owned by DFA and 12 cooperative members that are directly invested in the facility and will be able to process an impressive 4 million pounds of milk a day, producing 180 million pounds of whole, skim and nonfat milk powder a year.

-In addition to creating as many as 60 new jobs in southwest Kansas, DFA Garden City will provide local farmers with an opportunity to expand their market.
-“We are targeting to ship powder from the facility to customers not just in the U.S., but in Latin America, China and southeast Asia as well,” says Greg Wickham, DFA’s chief financial officer.
+In addition to creating as many as 60 new jobs in southwest Kansas, DFA Garden City provides local farmers with an opportunity to expand their market.
+“We are targeting to ship powder from the facility to customers not just in the U.S., but in Latin America, China and Southeast Asia as well,” says Greg Wickham, DFA’s chief financial officer.

 To finance the new project, DFA turned to CoBank and the Farm Credit System.
 CoBank led the $180 million deal, which included participation by 13 Farm Credit associations.
 The financing includes $70 million in leased plant equipment.